Two-wheel drive (AWD) eBike Custom Conversion System, installed.

 Of course, the Electrical modifications to this bike can easily be transferred to any other 26" wheel size bicycle.

-If a reliable and powerful eBike conversion of your 26 inch wheel bicycle is something you want to invest in, text:
+If a reliable and powerful eBike conversion of your 26 inch wheel bicycle is something you want to invest in and want me to help you assemble it, text:

 Or drop me a line at: Baha@ihelpupay.com